MSMT’s ‘South Pacific’ to kick of theater season with sweet tunes, hard lessons

 “I cannot help but feel that [the show reflects] part of the American experience right now,” Michals said, comparing Emile’s story to fears of doxing (the publication of someone’s private information with malicious intent), violence and intimidation when speaking out on political issues.

 Michals’ character, Emile, fled his country after he stood up to an intimidating and authoritarian strongman in his town.
-At one point in the play, Emile explains that he stood in a public square and called on fellow citizens to stand against the strongman, but was left to face the enemy alone.
+At one point in the show, Emile explains that he stood in a public square and called on fellow citizens to stand against the strongman but was left to face the enemy alone.

 “When I stand on stage and I say, ‘Will you stand up against this man?’
 I know what I’m feeling in my heart,” Michals said.
 “And I hope that this message reverberates out there.”